Paul Sykes (rugby league): Background

 Sykes was born in Dewsbury, West Yorkshire, England.

+Playing career

 Bradford

 Paul Sykes is a product of Bradford Bulls academy, making his breakthrough in the 1999 Bradford season during 1999's Super League IV.
 However opportunities at Odsal Stadium were limited and so Sykes went on loan spells at London in both the 2001 and 2002 seasons.

 In his first spell at Bradford Bulls, he was loaned out to Wakefield RFC for which he played one game of Rugby Union.